JeremiahKaren/35percent.github.io/tribeca-square.md

 In 2013 former deputy council leader Kim Humphries [resurfaced](http://crappistmartin.github.io/blog/2013/12/07/kim-humphreys-exit-stage-left/) at the Elephant working for __Delancey__ as an [development consultant](http://carvil-ventures.co.uk/).

-Rooms in the student block are currently being advertised for upwards of [£289 per week](https://www.casitaa.com/accommodation/81-portchester-house-london-uk) FOR A ROOM!

 ## Market Square
 Delancey will be providing a new 'market square' on former Council-owned land neighbouring its development.